high tech Easter egg hunt. Someone hides a container of

 Be sure your GPSr's Map Datum is set to WGS84

 Believe your GPSr, but donít be slaved to it.
 When you get within 20-30 feet (6-10 meters) start looking around for where it might be hidden.
 Many beginners either depend too much on the GPSr, or donít trust it enough.
 Either is a mistake.
-The satellites that the devices use are constantly moving, so some days, times and places you get better answers, and sometimes you get very bad results.
-Also, in heavy tree cover you can get bad results.
+The satellites that the devices use are constantly moving, so some days, times and places you get better answers, and sometimes you get very bad answers.
+Also, in heavy tree cover you can get bad results and so did the person who placed the cache and measured the coordinates..
 In 2004 I did a survey of experienced geocachers and the coordinates got them to within about 20 feet (6 meters) of the cache on average.
 Since then GPSrs have gotten more accurate so this distance should be less.
 Just remember, it's a combination of your unit's error and the error of the person who provided the coordinates.
 Some (particularly new) cachers aren't careful in determining the coordinates for their caches.
-Older GPSrs without WAAS may have an error of 30+ feet.
+Older GPSrs without WAAS may have an error of 30+ feet .
 If you or the cache owner has one of these models, well . . .
-My personal experience is the cache is typically nearer than 15 feet (5 meters) when I reach ground zero, but I've run into a few caches where the coordinates were off as much as 60 feet (20 meters), and a couple or three rare cases where they were off about 175 feet (55 meters).
+(I rarely run into errors this large anymore) My personal experience is the cache is typically nearer than 15 feet (5 meters) when I reach ground zero, but I've run into a few caches where the coordinates were off as much as 60 feet (20 meters), and a couple or three rare cases where they were off about 175 feet (55 meters).
 I would have never found these except for thinking about where they must be hidden.
 If you cache in the same area, over time you will learn which cache owners usually post good coordinates and which will frustrate you.
-There's a long-time cacher in my area that I sigh when I see it's their hide because the coordinates are probably going to be off 30 or more feet.
+There's a long-time cacher in my area that I sigh when I see it's their hide because the coordinates are often going to be off 30 or more feet.

 If you're interested in how I setup my GPSr, and my technique for homing in on cache coordinates, I describe it Here.